dsccommunity/SharePointDsc/SharePointDsc/DSCResources/MSFT_SPWebAppPeoplePickerSettings/readme.md

 The encryption key must be set on every front-end web server in the farm on which SharePoint is installed: https://technet.microsoft.com/en-us/library/gg602075(v=office.15).aspx#section3

+Due to a SharePoint API limitation a password missmatch can not be detected.
+To update the password after the initial add to the SearchActiveDirectoryDomains the `SPPeoplePickerSearchActiveDirectoryDomain` has to be removed from the SearchActiveDirectoryDomains or the the password needs to be updated with the `SetPassword(SecureString)` Method directly.